Check all the latest news from PJ Pottery

 Find more info on the Pottery Road Open Studio Trail Facebook page

-Spring Fever inspiration
+Spring Fever

-I was very fortunate to attend the 3 day Spring Fever ceramic gathering in Maleny, Sunshine Coast recently and came home with my head brimming with inspiration.
+I was very fortunate to attend the 3 day Spring Fever ceramic gathering in Maleny, Sunshine Coast recently and came home with my head brimming with Spring Fever inspiration.
 The demonstrators were knowledgeable, generous and innovative.
 A big thanks to Suncoast Clayworkers for hosting this amazing event.
 Be prepared to see some fresh new works coming from the PJ Pottery studio soon!

 Save the Date